We organize and facilitate innovation days and strategy events for corporations, with audiences of 25 to 250 managers.

 - Live pitching on stage.
-In an ideal set up there are only 5 teams that present 3 min, followed by 2 minutes of Q/A. Longer pitches (or more teams) could make the end of a day very exhausting.
+In an ideal setup there are only 5 teams that present for 3 min, followed by 2 minutes of Q&A. Longer pitches (or more teams) could make the end of the day exhausting.

-- When there are +10 teams there are some alternative formats:
+- When there are more than 10 teams there are some alternative formats:

 - Cluster teams together: Each team “visits” 3 other teams to share their insights.

-- Informal pitching: open questions to the crowd so some voluntary teams present a summary of their idea.
+- Informal pitching: open questions to the crowd so some teams volunteer to present a summary of their idea.

 - A facilitator explains the most relevant highlights from different teams.
-He or she can point to teams to give a little bit more detail when relevant.
+He or she can prompt teams to give more detail when relevant.

-- The main message at the end of the day: “This is what will happen next: …”.
+- The main message at the end of the day is, “This is what will happen next…”

 - We invite someone from the company’s innovation team to explain how all the outputs will be captured.